EARnagram/lessons/sec3/applanation/README.md

 5. Deployment
 6. Outro

-## Ezra Explains it All!
+## Checking Clarity - Application Explanation

 We'll be taking up the first couple hours of the day reviewing what we learned this week.

-I've provided an outrageously detailed express application to elucidate any obscured understandings of Node and Express.
+I've provided an outrageously commented express application to elucidate any obscured understandings of Node and Express.

 After we go through it individually, we'll go through it in a small group, then iron out any final questions together as a class.

 After we feel comfortable with the app, we'll learn how to deploy it.